BakaHatake/RWD/README.md

 ---

 ## Goal
-Deliver a clean and functional canteen ordering system suitable for college expo demonstration...
+Deliver a clean and functional canteen ordering system suitable for college expo demonstration.....